prateekpandeyscholar/BY/README.md

 # BY
-This is a demo repository for BY batch.
+This is a France repository for BY batch.
-There are boys and girls in this batch.
+There are in this batch.
 What are students, the people present in this class are learners.
+Hello Nirma University
 Hello JUET